100mslive/100ms-docs/README.md

 By Default Nav is given the value of `Infinity` it's important to add `nav` value to order the Sidebar.

-But suppose you wanna update the order of 1 doc , then you don't need to change nav value of all them simply make the nav value in between the preceding and next doc it can be in decimal value too.
+But suppose you need to update the order of 1 doc, then you don't need to change nav value of all them simply make the nav value in between the preceding and next doc it can be in decimal value too.

-### 2. To a new Docs (for v3 and soo on)
+### 2. To a new Docs (for v3 and so on)

 Suppose we now need a `v3` docs